pointclickrealityapps/CODE_10_EXERCISE/README.md

 ##### Now that we have added our application key, we can now get started interacting with our API.
 Lets get started!!

-### Lets Get Started!
+### Time To Start Working With The Star Wars Api!

-Now that we have our `.env` file added, we are done with `command line` let's dive right into this project!
+>Now that we have our `.env` file added, we are done with `command line` let's dive right into this project!

 ## Visit API Specification Docs